-- Communications Commission of Kenya – Assisting in development of a retail and interconnection charging model among telecommunications network operators in Kenya.
+- Communications Commission of Kenya – Assisting in the development of a retail and interconnection charging model among telecommunications network operators in Kenya.

-- Zambian Government – Advising on legislative and regulatory issues associated with the opening of the international gateway market for voice services to competition and the assessment of various options for liberalizing the international calls market; our project involved the review of the regulatory regime and the current economic situation.
+- Zambian government – Advising on legislative and regulatory issues associated with the opening of the international gateway market for voice services to competition and the assessment of various options for liberalizing the international calls market.
+Our project involved the review of the regulatory regime and the current economic situation.

-- Coal of Africa Limited – Advising on its AU$126.4 million (£60 million) recommended takeover offer for ASX listed Universal Coal plc.
+- Coal of Africa Limited – Advising on its AU$126.4 million (£60 million) recommended takeover offer for ASX-listed Universal Coal plc.

-- Tanzania Trade Development Authority – Advising on the creation of the first national branding campaign for Tanzania called “Brand Tanzania,” providing advice on trademarks and branding to develop global country of origin trademark protections and national brand development under World Intellectual Property Organization regimes.
+- Tanzania Trade Development Authority – Advising on the creation of the first national branding campaign for Tanzania, called “Brand Tanzania,” providing advice on trademarks and branding to develop global country of origin trademark protections and national brand development under World Intellectual Property Organization regimes.

 - Adamus Resources Limited – Advising this ASX- and TSX-listed client on its AU$600 million merger of equals with TSX-listed, Cayman Island incorporated, Endeavour Mining Corporation.